What Is the Average Prognosis for Mesothelioma Cancer?

 Stage 4 | 12 months | 26% |

-- Age at diagnosis: Younger patients may be able to withstand more rigorous treatments like surgery that can help improve their malignant mesothelioma prognosis.
+- Age at diagnosis: Younger patients may be able to withstand more aggressive treatments like surgery and recover more quickly.

-- Cell type: Epithelioid mesothelioma is the least aggressive of all mesothelioma cell types and responds the best to treatment.
-Patients with the biphasic and sarcomatoid cell types usually have a poorer prognosis.
+- Cell type: Epithelioid mesothelioma has the longest prognosis of all the mesothelioma cell types and responds the best to treatment.
+Patients with biphasic and sarcomatoid cell types usually have a less favorable prognosis.

 - Gender: Women with mesothelioma tend to live longer and respond better to treatment than men, according to the National Cancer Institute.